ricosjp/monolish/README.md

 # monolish: MONOlithic Liner equation Solvers for Highly-parallel architecture
 monolish is a linear solver library that monolithically fuses variable data type, matrix structures, matrix data format, vender specific data transfer APIs, and vender specific numerical algebra libraries.

+# What monolish solves
+BLAS has 150+ functions and lapack has 1000+ functions.
+These are complete software for dense matrix operations.
+However, these are not enough due to the growing needs of users.

+In particular, sparse matrix operations and machine learning kernels are not implemented.
+To solve this, the libraries (MKL, cusolver, etc.) by each hardware vendor and numpy / scipy, julia, matlab, etc. implement extended functions.
+On the other hand, these software APIs are not unified.
+These are language or vecder specific.

 monolish is a vendor-independent open source library written in C ++ that aims to be grand unified linear algebra library on any hardware.

 # Feature (Policyか？)